-Hello.
+Hey.
 I thought it might be handy to put together a document that explains in detail the process of working with me.
 Intrigued?
 Read on.
-Maybe we can work together and create spaces that will blow minds.
+Maybe we can team up and create spaces that will blow minds.

 JULIE MAIGRET DESIGN / DESIGN PROCESS

 - The first step in the design process is to have an initial phone conversation to see if we might be a good match, design-wise and personality-wise, and if we would like to move ahead by meeting in person.
 The fee for an in person/on-site design consultation is $95.
 It can be paid via PayPal prior to our meeting.
 The initial meet & greet allows us to discuss the scope of your project and to further explore if we would make a good team.

 - For this consultation, I will tour your space and we will discuss how you would like each room to function, the general look/feel you are going for, your time frame, and your budget.

 - We will also discuss your likes and dislikes, general style preferences, and, if pertinent, your brand.
 I will touch on some basic ideas for the space and see if our visions line up.